mdabros/SharpLearning/README.md

 - **SharpLearning.AdaBoost** - Provides learning algorithms and models for AdaBoost regression and classification.
 - **SharpLearning.RandomForest** - Provides learning algorithms and models for RandomForest and ExtraTrees regression and classification.
 - **SharpLearning.GradientBoost** - Provides learning algorithms and models for GradientBoost regression and classification.
 - **SharpLearning.Neural** - Provides learning algorithms and models for neural net regression and classification.
-Layers availible for fully connected and covolutional nets.
+Layers available for fully connected and covolutional nets.
 - **SharpLearning.Ensemble** - Provides ensemble learning for regression and classification.
 Makes it possible to combine the other learners/models from SharpLearning.
 - **SharpLearning.Common.Interfaces** - Provides common interfaces for SharpLearning.